mbercx/softdev-101/docs/index.md

     **Don't worry in case you don't understand everything right away!**
     All of this is very intimidating at first, I know, I've been there.
     It took me a long time to learn how to use these tools, and I'm still learning more every day.

-!!! note

-    The material presented here is mostly based on my experience, but has also been inspired by [this excellent guide](https://learn.scientific-python.org/development/) from the [Scientific Python project](https://github.com/scientific-python).